 About the Mock Trial Competition

-- St. Edward High School Team Green
+- St. Edward High School: Team Andre

 This is Ohio’s largest academic competition and Cuyahoga County high school participation is strong.
 With the help of volunteers from the legal community as legal advisors and judicial panelists, students are provided the opportunity to hone their communication, analytical, and courtroom skills.
 Students are judged on their understanding of the case facts and applicable law, the roles of the attorney and witnesses at trial, and courtroom procedures and decorum.